 Even once the team member is able to resume their normal working arrangements, their manager should continue to monitor their health and offer support where necessary.

-For more information regarding Stress in the workplace and how Starfishpeople can help your organisation and teams, please feel free to call us on 01243 607357, email firstname.lastname@example.org or contact us via our website
+For more information regarding Stress Management in the workplace and to learn how we can help through Business Coaching and NLP in your organisation, feel free to call us on 01243 607357, email firstname.lastname@example.org or contact us via our confidential web form